-1 provide such easy access to desirable apps and app stores.
-For example, as described 2 below, Epic invested substantial resources in optimizing a special, state-of-the-art 3 version of Fortnite for OnePlus, an Android OEM, in exchange for OnePlus's 4 agreement to enable a "one-touch" installation of Fortnite on its devices-only for that 5 agreement to be blocked by Google's anti-competitive conduct.
-6 96.
-Fearful that Epic and others would successfully begin distributing 7 competing app stores in this way, Google designed and undertook coercive steps to 8 foreclose this possibility.
-Specifically, 9 10 11 12 13 14 15 16 17 18 97.
-In 2018, Epic decided to launch Fortnite on Android-but not on 19 Google Play.
-Epic developed and made available a Fortnite Launcher app (which later 20 became Epic Games Launcher) that could be directly downloaded from its website and 21 then used to install Fortnite (and, later, other Epic apps) on Android devices.
-Epic also 22 entered into a Collaboration Agreement with Samsung pursuant to which Samsung 23 would make available Fortnite to users of Samsung devices via the Samsung Galaxy 24 Store.
-25 26 But Epic's partnership with Samsung and determination to bypass 27 Google Play for distribution of Fortnite 28 meant the loss of 30% of revenues that would be generated by the
+97. In 2018, Epic decided to launch Fortnite on Android-but not on Google Play.
+Epic developed and made available a Fortnite Launcher app (which later became Epic Games Launcher) that could be directly downloaded from its website and then used to install Fortnite (and, later, other Epic apps) on Android devices.
+Epic also entered into a Collaboration Agreement with Samsung pursuant to which Samsung would make available Fortnite to users of Samsung devices via the Samsung Galaxy Store.
+Historically, Samsung's app store had performed poorly-

+But Epic's partnership with Samsung and determination to bypassGoogle Play for distribution of Fortnite struck fear into senior Google executives, notonly because it meant the loss of 30% of revenues that would be generated by the

-Case 3:20-cv-05671-JD Document 156 Filed 07/21/21 Page 40 of 85 REDACTED VERSION OF DOCUMENT SOUGHT TO BE SEALED
+Case 3:20-cv-05671-JD Document 159-5 Filed 08/05/21 Page 41 of 86 REDACTED VERSION OF DOCUMENT SOUGHT TO BE SEALED